godotengine/emacs-gdscript-mode/README.md

 ### `* Inspector *` buffer

 Contains information about inspected object.
 By default `self` variable from `* Stack frame vars *` is displayed.
-Inspected object is kept to be focused until other object is inspected or until inspected object cease to exists, in which case current `self` is displayed instead.
+The inspected object is kept in focus until you inspect another object or until the active object ceases to exists, in which case the current `self` is displayed instead.

 - Press <kbd>TAB</kbd> to toggle multi-line display for selected typess.
 - Press <kbd>RET</kbd> on object line to display its detailss.
 - Press <kbd>RET</kbd> on `Node/path` line (second line from the top) to show given object in `* Scene Tree *` buffers.
 - Press <kbd>l</kbd> deep in nested object to navigate one level up in the structure (ie. back).
-Pressing `l` while on top level object displays `* Stack frame vars *` buffers.
+Pressing `l` while on top-level object displays `* Stack frame vars *` buffers.
 - Press <kbd>d</kbd> to display additional details for object variabless.
 - Press <kbd>p</kbd> to go to the previous lines.
 - Press <kbd>n</kbd> to go to the next lines.